pritom169/devops-a-complete-guide/linux/README.md

 - System configuration updates automatically adjust the relevant files within `/etc`.
 - When software is installed, the package manager places all required files into their appropriate system directories (e.g., `/bin`, `/lib`).
 - When a software needs to be uninstalled, the package manager deletes all the necessary files from those designated folders.

+## Hidden Files

+Hidden files in Linux are used to store configuration data and other important information that should not be modified or deleted accidentally.
+These files are typically created by applications or the operating system to maintain settings and environment preferences.

+- Hidden files begin with a leading dot (`.`).
+- They are commonly referred to as **dotfiles** in UNIX-based systems.
+- They help ensure critical configuration data remains unobtrusive and protected from casual modification.